Measures and their random reals: Introduction

 Of course, every real $x$ is trivially random with respect to a measure $\mu$ which assigns some positive mass to it (as a singleton set), i.e.\ $\mu \{x\} > 0$.
 But one can ask if there is a measure for which this is not the case and $x$ is still random.
-It turns out that this is possible precisely for the non-recursive reals.
+It turns out that this is possible precisely for the non-computable reals.
 Furthermore, one could ask whether there exists a measure $\mu$ such that $x$ is $\mu$-random and $\mu$ does not have atoms at all, i.e. $\mu \{y\} = 0$ for all $y$.
-The answer to this question shows an unexpected correspondance between the randomness properties of a real and its complexity in terms of \emph{effective descriptive set theory}: If $x$ is not $\Delta^1_1$, then there exists a non-atomic measure with respect to which $x$ is random.
+The answer to this question shows an unexpected correspondence between the randomness properties of a real and its complexity in terms of effective descriptive set theory: If $x$ is not $\Delta^1_1$, then there exists a non-atomic measure with respect to which $x$ is random.

-These results seem to motivate a further investigation.
-What is the exact classification of all reals (inside $\Delta^1_1$) which are not random w.r.t.\ some continuous measure?
+These results motivate a further investigation.
+What is the exact classification of all reals (inside $\Delta^1_1$) which are not random with respect to any continuous measure?
 If we look at $n$-randomness ($n \geq 2$), what is the size and structure of the reals that are not $n$-random for some continuous measure?
-The latter question will be addressed in separate paper \citep{reimann-slaman:ip}.
+The latter question will be studied in separate paper \citep{reimann-slaman:ip}.